 We saw evidence of cleaning schedules and noted that there were enhanced cleaning procedures in place in response to the pandemic.
-The practice manager informed us that the practice uses an external company to undertake the cleaning of the environment at the practice.
-In response to the pandemic, end of day cleaning at the practice had increased from 2 to 3 hours to allow for a deeper clean of the environment.
+The practice manager informed us that the practice employs three domestic staff to undertake the cleaning of the environment at the practice.
+In response to the pandemic, end of day cleaning at the practice had increased to allow for a deeper clean of the environment.